Golden Retriever Life Expectancy and Health Issues

 • Nutrition

 Simply put, feeding your dog high-quality, high-protein food is the best way to improve your Golden Retriever’s life span and health.
 Consider the higher cost of quality food an investment in your dog’s health and a way to avoid vet bills down the line.
-Choose food with meat, real meat, as its top three ingredients.
+Choose food with real meat, as one of its top three ingredients.
 Read dog food labels carefully and beware of ingredient splitting, when one ingredient, usually corn, is listed in three different ways, to avoid being a top ingredient.
-Your vet likely carries high-quality food or has brand recommendations.

 • Exercise

 Goldens are highly energetic, playful dogs and require plenty of daily exercise.
 Without proper exercise, a Golden is likely to get into mischief.
-Since they’re so friendly, they make great buddies on long walks, hikes, or bike rides.
-Do take care of their joints, and don’t let the exercise get too strenuous.
-Also, be careful of high-impact activities like running on asphalt that could aggravate their joints.
+Since they’re so friendly, they make great partners for long walks, hikes, or bike rides.
+But please take care of their joints, and don’t let the exercise get too strenuous!

-It’s recommended for all pets to be on monthly parasite preventative medicines, but it’s doubly important for Goldens.
-Their dense double coats can make a great home to parasites, so it’s best to prevent them so you don’t have to cure them.
+It’s recommended for all pets to be on monthly parasite preventative treatments, but it’s especially important for Goldens.
+Their dense double coats can make a great home for parasites, so it’s best to prevent them as opposed to having to cure them.

-During most of the year, all Goldens need is a brush down once or twice a week with a slicker brush.
-This will capture the dead hair and prevent excess shedding.
-They are moderate shedders, however.
-Once or twice a year, Goldens will go through a full shed and will need daily brushing to keep up with hair.
-Baths will help to loosen the dead hair during a full shed, but you need to wait until the dog is completely dry to start brushing for it to be effective.
+Most of the year, all Goldens need is a good brush down once or twice a week with a slicker brush.
+This will capture dead hair and prevent excess shedding.
+They are moderate shedders, however, once or twice a year, Goldens will go through a full shed and require daily brushing to keep up with hair.
+Baths will help to loosen the dead hair during a full shed, but its important to wait until the dog is completely dry before brushing for it to be effective.

 • Veterinary care